filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 Preferred applicants should have a solid understanding of underlying IPFS data structures and should invest time in learning about GraphySync and how Graphsync currently works in Filecoin.

+&nbsp;

 -------

-## Additional RFP Ideas
+## *Additional RFP Ideas*

+&nbsp;

 ### Diagram the Filecoin Blockchain

 **Project Description**

-Diagrams of the Filecoin blockchain at the level of detail and visual quality of Lee Thomas’ [diagram of the Ethereum Yellow paper](https://i.stack.imgur.com/afWDt.jpg) and [state trie](https://i.stack.imgur.com/s6yKz.png) [[Source](https://ethereum.stackexchange.com/questions/268/ethereum-block-architecture)]
+Diagrams of the Filecoin blockchain at the level of detail and visual quality of Lee Thomas’ [diagram of the Ethereum Yellow paper](https://i.stack.imgur.com/afWDt.jpg) and [state trie](https://i.stack.imgur.com/s6yKz.png) [[Source](https://ethereum.stackexchange.com/questions/268/ethereum-block-architecture)].

 Preferred applicants should be able to work independently and learn how the Filecoin blockchain is structured using the [Filecoin Specification](https://filecoin-project.github.io/specs/) and the various Filecoin node implementations.

+&nbsp;

 ### Storage and Retrieval Market Order Books